T

 PaceStandard

-This 14-day itinerary offers a balanced exploration of Manila's rich history, vibrant culture, and diverse culinary scene.
-You'll delve into the colonial past within Intramuros, explore world-class museums, experience the buzz of local markets, and indulge in shopping at modern malls.
-Day trips to Tagaytay and Pagsanjan Falls provide scenic escapes and adventure, while evenings are reserved for enjoying delicious Filipino and international cuisine.
-This plan is designed for couples seeking a mid-range, engaging experience of the Philippine capital.
+This 14-day itinerary for Manila offers a balanced exploration of its rich history, vibrant culture, and diverse culinary scene.
+You'll delve into the colonial past within Intramuros, explore world-class museums, indulge in shopping sprees at modern malls, and savor local delicacies.
+Day trips to Tagaytay and Antipolo provide scenic escapes and a taste of the surrounding natural beauty.
+The itinerary is designed for couples seeking a mid-range budget, a relaxed pace, and a mix of iconic landmarks and local experiences.

 Day 1 · Manila